BroncoHacks-Website/BroncoHacks-Website/README.md

 To run and test the site locally, clone the repository and run<br/>
 `npm install` to install dependencies, and<br/>
-`npm run dev` to run the development server
+`npm run dev` to run the development server.